Truebill/node-siftscience/README.md

 ## Debug mode

-When creating your Sift Science Client instance you can put it in debug mode to log any errors
+When creating your Sift Client instance you can put it in debug mode to log any errors

 ```javascript
 const client = new SiftScienceClient('your API Key',{